reactjs/React.NET/site/jekyll/getting-started/tutorial_aspnet4.md

 #### What's going on

 We are defining a new JavaScript class that extends from the React.Component class.
 In our class, we will define some properties and some methods to build from what React.Component already gives us.
-The most important of our methods is called `render` which returns a tree of React components that will eventually render to HTML.
+The most important of these methods is called `render` which returns a tree of React components that will eventually render to HTML.

 The `<div>` tags are not actual DOM nodes; they are instantiations of React `div` components.
 You can think of these as markers or pieces of data that React knows how to handle.
 React is **safe**.
 We are not generating HTML strings so XSS protection is the default.